officialfm/valid8ors/README.md

 You can also modify the default message ("is reserved") if validation fails:

-    validates :name, blacklist: { message: "is not part of the whitelist" }
+    validates :name, reserved: { message: "is not part of the whitelist" }

 ### Reserved file